Is Carbon Worth the Upgrade?

 Weight vs Price

 One of the most discussed aspects of carbon fiber frames is the weight savings over aluminum frames.
 It is hard to pin down a hard and fast rule about how much lighter a carbon frame is compared to an aluminum one.
-For example, a Santa Cruz Bronson carbon frame may boast a 1.5-pound weight saving over the aluminum version while the carbon Pivot Switchblade might be 1.9-pounds lighter than the aluminum Switchblade.
+For example, a Santa Cruz Bronson carbon frame may boast a 1.5-pound weight saving over the aluminum version, while the carbon Pivot Switchblade might be 1.9-pounds lighter than the aluminum Switchblade.

 That begs the obvious question, is a 1.5-pound weight saving worth the extra cash?
 That, of course, is a personal question that depends on your goals and finances.
 It should be noted that component upgrades save weight as well.
-Even if you had a chunky aluminum frame, it is easy to save a pound or two with the components on the bike.
+Even if you have a chunky aluminum frame, it is easy to save a pound or two with the components on the bike.

 That being said, we did manage to break a carbon frame during our test period, so we know that it is not invincible.
 The force of a big crash can damage any bike.
 Would an aluminum bike have survived when this carbon frame splintered?
 We don't know for sure.
 Would we resort to only buying aluminum frames because of this?
 Nope.
 We are still fans of carbon.